bvssvni/oup/simplified.md

 5. Only require space in front of negative number.
 4. Do not allow double-space around operators.
 5. Only allow assignment as overridden values.
+6. Require brackets for list.
+7. Require brackets for dictionary.
+8. Only one dictionary and list per node.
+8. Allow list of dictionaries.
 4. Allow for-loops.
 5. Use '0 -> 10' as notion for 0, 1, 2, 3, 4, 5, 6, 7, 8, 9.
 6. Use '10 <- 0' as notion for 9, 8, 7, 6, 5, 4, 3, 2, 1, 0.